pledbrook/lazybones/README.md

 The tool is very simple: it allows you to create a new project structure for any framework or library for which the tool has a template.
-You can even contribute templates by sending pull requests to this GitHub project or publishing the packages to the relevant [BinTray repository](https://bintray.com/repo/browse/pledbrook/lazybones-templates) (more info available below).
+You can even contribute templates by sending pull requests to this GitHub project or publishing the packages to the relevant [Bintray repository](https://bintray.com/repo/browse/pledbrook/lazybones-templates) (more info available below).

 Running it